inbo/tutorials/content/tutorials/spatial_standards_raster/index.md

     html_document: default
 ---

+_General note: the way the `raster` package handles coordinate reference systems is currently not (yet) compliant with more recent GDAL 3  and PROJ >= 6 versions (it still relies on PROJ.4 strings; see [this](https://github.com/rspatial/raster/issues/78) issue)._
+_If you re-run below code, you may get a decent portion of warnings (from `rgdal`)._
+_Based on comparison, it can be stated this situation does not affect the below cases._
+_However, be prudent._
+_For better compatibility, you may need to use development versions of raster ([link](https://github.com/rspatial/raster)) or move to its actively developed successor [`terra`](https://rspatial.org/terra/pkg/)._

 This tutorial uses a few basic functions from the [dplyr](https://dplyr.tidyverse.org) and [raster](https://rspatial.org/raster/pkg) packages.
 While only a few